awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

 ## Importing Data into an Aurora Global Database<a name="aurora-global-database-etl"></a>

- To import data into an Aurora global database, do the same as for other kinds of Aurora clusters:
+ To import data into an Aurora global database, use one of the following techniques:
 +  Create a snapshot of an Aurora MySQL cluster or Amazon RDS MySQL DB instance and restore it to the primary cluster of an Aurora global database\.
 Currently, any snapshot must be from a source that is compatible with MySQL 5\.6\.
 ![\[Screenshot showing the restore snapshot page for an Aurora global database.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-databases-restore-snapshot-01.png)
 +  Use point\-in\-time restore on the primary cluster to restore the cluster data to a previous state\.
-+  Use a physical import technique, such as the Percona xtrabackup tool\.
 +  Use a logical import technique, such as preparing data with the `mysqldump` command and loading it with the `mysql` command\.

  The crucial distinction for an Aurora global database is that you always import the data to the cluster that you designate as the primary cluster\.
 You can do the initial data import before or after adding that cluster to the Aurora Global Database\.
 All the data from the primary cluster is automatically replicated to the secondary cluster\.